metamn/react/content/blog/design-systems/index.md

 > A reaction to the lightness, optimism, and frivolity of today's web design. &mdash; [Brutalist Websites](https://brutalistwebsites.com/)

-This is the line I pursue in my career, this is why I need a design system / component library built from scratch, producing unique looking websites.
+This is the line I pursue in my career, this is why I need a design system / component library built from scratch.
+To produce unique looking websites for progressive brands.

 ## You'll spend lots of time

-In the last year I've analyzed a dozen of existing design systems.
+In the last year I've analyzed tens of existing design systems.

 I wrote articles, a mini-book / technical guide on how to roll your own.